-On August 30th, EAO left a voice message.
-PBM returned the call.
-EAO said that they wanted to open a dialog for the path forward and suggested a meeting to "get on the same page".
+On August 30th, EAO left a voice message and suggested a meeting to "get on the same page".
 A plan was made for an initial conference call with Harvey McLeod of KCB, PBM and the EAO.
 The conference call started with 3 individuals from the EAO, Harvey McLeod from KCB and a PBM representative.
 EAO took the lead and stated that the meeting's main focus would be the SAIR requirements.
 KCB requested a high level overview of the needs.
-EAO replied that PBM needs to complete the SAIR with mostly additional information on the topics listed.
-KCB said that our opinion was that these items had been fully addressed.
-KCB commented that if there were deficiencies, then KCB/PBM needed to know what the deficiencies were and that a deficiency can't be addressed if it is not known.
+KCB said that our opinion was that these items had been fully addressed and commented that if there were deficiencies, then KCB/PBM needed to know what the deficiencies were and that a deficiency can't be addressed if it is not known.
 EAO's reply was that the Ministers had decided that more information was required.
 KCB requested the opportunity to engage with the technical people to clarify the needed information.
-EAO said the best way to start is for PBM to suggest possible additional information that could be provided to start the discussion with the technical staff.
-EAO stated that the SAIR needed now is a plan only and a proposal for discussion with the technical requirements and asked if PBM was willing to go forward with the report on this basis.
+EAO said the best way to start is for

+PBM to suggest possible additional information that could be provided to start the discussion with the technical staff.
 On October 17th, PBM advised the EAO that KCB had started preparing a response, but due to work assignments, would not be able to provide his response until approx. the middle of November.

-With the coming into force of the Impact Assessment Act on August 28, 2019, the federal environmental assessment of the Morrison Copper-Gold Project under the Canadian Environmental Assessment Act (CEAA 1992) was terminated.
-Due to the refusal of the BC Environmental Assessment Certificate in October 2012, the Federal timeline was paused by a request for information regarding how PBM intended to address the concerns identified in that decision.
+The Impact Assessment Act came into effect on August 28, 2019 which caused the Canadian Environmental Assessment Act (CEAA 1992) assessment of the Morrison Copper-Gold Project under to be terminated.
 To advance the project now, PBM is required to submit an initial Project Description to the Agency.
 Any relevant information gathered for the environmental assessment under CEAA rules may be used to inform any process steps under the IAA.

 Early in December, PBM received the suggested work programs from KCB and forwarded a "draft for discussion" to the BCEAO on December 12th.
-This draft incorporated the suggestions for work programs prepared by Harvey McLeod of KCB and a "Proponent Statement on the Additional Information Request".
-The content of the Proponent statement was a summary of our history with the EAO and some of the issues PBM has had with the process and decisions made by the EAO.
-That document had not been posted on the EPIC site but is part of the following document, starting on page 163:
+That document had not been posted on the EPIC site but is part of the following document, starting on page 163: https://projects.eao.gov.bc.ca/api/public/document/60ff2973d686e20022c84904/download/PBM_EAO%202021-background-July%202021.pdf)

-https://projects.eao.gov.bc.ca/api/public/document/60ff2973d686e20022c84904/download/PBM_EAO%202021-background-July%202021.pdf)